mjpost/pronunciations/README.md

 This repo is an attempt to solve this problem by providing a database of phonetic transcriptsion of names of folks in the [ACL community](http://aclweb.org/).
 Please contribute!

 Some guidelines:
+-  The goal is to project name pronunciations into the English phoneme system.
 -  Identically spelled last names might have different pronunciations, so transcriptions should include links to homepages or other identifying information.
 -  There are many names that many people might consider unambiguous, but ambiguity is in the eye of the beholder.
 Therefore any name that has given any person trouble could be included.